jimhigson/oboe.js-dissertation/main/main.md

 \ref{jsonpathxpath}, JSONPath's syntax is designed to resemble the equivalent Javascript accessors but Javascript has no syntax for a value-free list of object keys.
-The closest available Javascript notation is that for object literals so a duck-type syntax was derived from this by omitting the values, quotation marks, and commas.
+The closest available Javascript notation is that for object literals so a derivative duck-type syntax was created by omitting the values, quotation marks, and commas.
 The address type described above would be written as `{number street town}`.
 Field order is insignificant so `{a b}` and `{b a}` are equivalent.

-It is difficult to generalise but when selecting items it is often useful if nodes which are covariant with the given type are also matched.
+It is difficult to generalise but when selecting items it is often useful if subtypes, nodes which are covariant with the given type, are also matched.
 We may consider that there is a root duck type `{}` which matches any node, that we create a sub-duck-type if we add to the list of required fields, and a super-duck-type if we remove from it.
 Because in OOP extended classes may add new fields, this idea